-Line 27a and 27b - If you request a refund of unused tax credits, enter the total amount on line 27a.
+Lines 27a and 27b - If you request a refund of unused tax credits, enter the total amount on line 27a.
 If you request tax credits to be credited as an overpayment to next year's tax return, enter the total on line 27b.
 Attach the appropriate tax credit forms.

-Collection of debts from your refund or overpayment - We will keep all or part of your refund or overpayment if you owe a past-due, legally enforceable debt to a New York State agency, or to another state, or if you owe a New York City tax warrant judgment debt.
+Collection of debts from your refund or overpayment - We will keep all or part of your refund or overpayment if you owe a past-due, legally enforceable debt to a New York State agency, or if you owe a New York City tax warrant judgment debt.
+We may also keep all or part of your refund or overpayment if you owe a past-due legally enforceable debt to another state, provided that state has entered into a reciprocal agreement with New York State.
 If we keep your refund or overpayment, we will notify you.